Written byHenrique Vieira

 7. Reset NVRAM settings

-Mac's NVRAM stores in-memory settings include display resolution, startup disk selection, recent kernel panic information, etc. So, resetting NVRAM may helpful for fixing the MacBook Pro black screen of death.
+Mac's NVRAM stores in-memory settings including display resolution, startup disk selection, recent kernel panic information, etc. So, resetting NVRAM may be helpful for fixing the MacBook Pro's black screen of death.

 To reset the NVRAM settings:

 Press and hold the Option + Command + P + R keys when restarting your Mac/MacBook

 Release the keys until you hear a second startup sound.
-For a Mac with T2 chip, release the keys after the Apple logo shows up and disappears for the second time.
+For a Mac with a T2 chip, release the keys after the Apple logo shows up and disappears for the second time.

 8. Boot into Safe Mode

 This issue may also be caused by some third-party drivers: Boot Mac into Safe Mode to check and prevent some third-party login items from automatically loading or opening during startup.

 To boot into Safe Mode on an Intel-based Mac: